AI Can Learn Scientific Taste: Dataset Construction Details

+\paragraph{ICLR Metric OOD Test Set.} The International Conference on Learning Representations (ICLR) is a peer-reviewed machine-learning venue spanning representation learning and broader areas of machine learning.
+Its submissions receive numerical reviewer ratings and reviewer confidence scores.
+We use mean ratings to define preferences and test transfer from citation-based training to peer-review evaluation.
+Confidence and rating variance are used only for quality filtering.

-\paragraph{ICLR Test Set (Metric OOD).} The ICLR test set evaluates transfer from citation-based training to peer review score prediction, using ICLR submissions from 2017 to 2026.
-We apply two quality filters per year: removing papers whose average reviewer confidence falls in the bottom 50\% and papers whose rating variance falls in the top 50\%.
-We then retain only the top and bottom 10\% of papers by average review rating within each year (capped at 75 papers per side), sort the retained papers by rating, split them at the median into an upper half and a lower half, randomly shuffle within each half, and pair papers one-to-one across the two halves.
-In each pair, the paper from the upper half is labeled as preferred.
+The test set uses ICLR submissions from 2017 to 2026.
+We apply two quality filters within each year, removing papers whose average reviewer confidence falls in the bottom 50\% and papers whose rating variance falls in the top 50\%.
+We retain only the top and bottom 10\% of papers by average review rating within each year, capped at 75 papers per side.
+We sort the retained papers by rating, split them at the median, randomly shuffle within each half, and pair papers one-to-one across the two halves.
+The paper from the upper half is labelled preferred.
 This yields 611 test pairs with a median rating difference of 6.1 points on the 1--10 review scale.

-Notably, the evaluation prompt asks ``which paper is more likely to be accepted,'' differing from the training prompt (``which paper has a higher citation count''); this means the metric OOD setting tests both a different supervision signal and a different task framing.
+\paragraph{Altmetric Metric OOD Test Set.} Altmetric tracks online attention to research outputs across social media, mainstream news, policy documents, patents, and blogs.
+Its attention score is a weighted indicator that complements citation metrics, but it measures attention rather than scientific quality or societal impact.
+We use this score to test transfer from citation preferences to a distinct attention-based signal.

+We construct the test set from the full 8,830-pair main source pool.
+Among 17,660 paper slots, 13,360 have available Altmetric attention scores; the remaining 4,300 are excluded.
+Within the same first-two arXiv subcategory and publication year, we sequentially pair papers without global paper reuse.
+We require an absolute attention-score difference of at least 96 and a relative difference of at least 50\%.
+The paper with the higher Altmetric attention score is labelled preferred.
+This yields 599 pairs with 1,198 unique arXiv IDs and near-exact answer balance (300 A-labelled and 299 B-labelled pairs).